Last Updated on 20th September 2022 by Sophie Nadeau

 One of the more peculiar features of the cathedral is the abstract design of the West Window.
 At the outbreak of the English civil war in 1642, Cromwell’s forces purposely smashed the great stained glass windows.

 With the restoration of the Monarch just under twenty years later, the pieces were randomly gathered up and used to create an abstract pattern.
-The interior of Winchester Cathedral was also used for filming in Dan Brown’s, the Da Vinci Code.
+The interior of Winchester Cathedral was also used for filming in Dan Brown’s, the Da Vinci Code and also Netflix’s hit show The Crown.

 Search for King Arthur in The Great Hall & See the Round Table